sebastiangraf/jSCSI/src/site/markdown/index.md

 ###jSCSI target

-The target at the moment enables users either to start it as a demon process storing all blocks in a simple RandomAccessFile.
+The target at the moment enables users either to start it as a demon process storing all blocks in differend backends such as a simple RandomAccessFile or a JClouds-Backend.
 Abstraction for using other storages as well as a library-based handling instead of a utilization as demon are supported.
 For more information, please refer to the target-bundle.

 Our target is suited to act as a base for further target-allocated applications like the SCSI-layer implementation from Cleversafe.
 For more information, please refer to the targetExtensions-bundle.